Electroencephalography: Intensive Care Unit (ICU)

 EEG can also be used in intensive care units for brain function monitoring to monitor for non-convulsive seizures/non-convulsive status epilepticus, to monitor the effect of sedative/anesthesia in patients in medically induced coma (for treatment of refractory seizures or increased intracranial pressure), and to monitor for secondary brain damage in conditions such as subarachnoid hemorrhage (currently a research method).

-In cases where significant brain injury is suspected, eg after cardiac arrest, EEG can provide some prognostic information.
+In cases where significant brain injury is suspected, e.g., after cardiac arrest, EEG can provide some prognostic information.

-If a patient with epilepsy is being considered for resective surgery, it is often necessary to localize the focus (source) of the epileptic brain activity with a resolution greater than what is provided by scalp EEG.
+If a patient with epilepsy is being considered for resective surgery to treat epilepsy, it is often necessary to localize the focus (source) of the epileptic brain activity with a resolution greater than what is provided by scalp EEG.
 In these cases, neurosurgeons typically implant strips and grids of electrodes or penetrating depth electrodes under the dura mater, through either a craniotomy or a burr hole.
-The recording of these signals is referred to as electrocorticography (ECoG), subdural EEG (sdEEG), intracranial EEG (icEEG), or stereotactic EEG (sEEG).
+The recording of these signals is referred to as electrocorticography (ECoG), subdural EEG (SDE), intracranial EEG (iEEG), or stereotactic EEG (SEEG).
 The signal recorded from ECoG is on a different scale of activity than the brain activity recorded from scalp EEG.
-Low voltage, high frequency components that cannot be seen easily (or at all) in scalp EEG can be seen clearly in ECoG.
+Low-voltage, high-frequency components that cannot be seen easily (or at all) in scalp EEG can be seen clearly in ECoG.
 Further, smaller electrodes (which cover a smaller parcel of brain surface) allow for better spatial resolution to narrow down the areas critical for seizure onset and propagation.
-Some clinical sites record from penetrating microelectrodes.
+Some clinical sites record data from penetrating microelectrodes.

-EEG is not indicated for diagnosing headache.
-Recurring headache is a common pain problem, and this procedure is sometimes used in a search for a diagnosis, but it has no advantage over routine clinical evaluation.

 Home ambulatory EEG

-Sometimes it is more convenient or clinically necessary to perform ambulatory EEG recordings in the home of the patient.
+Sometimes it is more convenient or clinically necessary to perform ambulatory EEG recordings in the home of the person being tested.
 These studies typically have a duration of 24–72 hours.

 Research use

-EEG, and the related study of ERPs are used extensively in neuroscience, cognitive science, cognitive psychology, neurolinguistics and psychophysiological research, but also to study human functions such as swallowing. any EEG techniques used in research are not standardised sufficiently for clinical use, and many ERP studies fail to report all of the necessary processing steps for data collection and reduction, limiting the reproducibility and replicability of many studies.
-But research on mental disabilities, such as auditory processing disorder (APD), ADD, or ADHD, is becoming more widely known and EEGs are used as research and treatment.
+EEG and the related study of ERPs are used extensively in neuroscience, cognitive science, cognitive psychology, neurolinguistics, and psychophysiological research, as well as to study human functions such as swallowing.
+Any EEG techniques used in research are not sufficiently standardised for clinical use, and many ERP studies fail to report all of the necessary processing steps for data collection and reduction, limiting the reproducibility and replicability of many studies.
+Based on a 2024 systematic literature review and meta analysis commissioned by the Patient-Centered Outcomes Research Institute (PCORI), EEG scans cannot be used reliably to assist in making a clinical diagnosis of ADHD.
+However, EEG continues to be used in research on mental disabilities, such as auditory processing disorder (APD), ADD, and ADHD.
+EEGs have also been studied for their utility in detecting neurophysiological changes in the brain after concussion, however, at this time there are no advanced imaging techniques that can be used clinically to diagnose or monitor recovery from concussion.